Somatic psychotherapy (Body Psychotherapy or BPT)

 Stuart bases all clinic work around research evidenced or NICE recommended core methods.
 Somatic exploration can therefore be combined with a range of recommended and evidenced methods to treat clinical mental health conditions.
 This is a multi modal approach allowing holistic adaptation while maintaining evidence based practice.
 Somatic work is extensively used in moving on from trauma, especially complex trauma and abuse.

-Stuart is registered with the FHT (who hold a PSA AR) under Mindfulness (as well as Hypnotherapy and EMMETT).
+Stuart is registered with the CNHC (who hold a PSA AR) under Hypnotherapy.
 He has several competency certifications in Clinical application of Mindfulness for Clients and Groups.
 Stuart is a fully registered psychotherapist, hypnotherapist and counsellor and has completed CCTP-I Certification in Trauma Treatment, CCTP-II Certification in Complex Trauma and Dissociative Disorder Treatment, Specialised Certification in Hypnosis, Neurology and Mind-Body work with Trauma, Certification in Anxiety Treatment and Certification in Depression and Mood Disorder Treatment.
+He has completed specialist trauma somatic training with the Arizona Trauma Institute.

 Rosendahl et al (2021) showed positive effects by BPT (body psychotherapy) on a range of psychological issues.
 Wintera et al (2022) found positive effects on body image in chronic depression.
 Duffy et al (2021) found positive effects on body image in adolescents.